 The big day finally arrived.
-It was the thirteenth day of the twelfth month--in our calendar system that's March 7, 473 B.C.
+It was the thirteenth day of the twelfth month.
+In our calendar system that's March 7, 473 B.C.

 What happened that day?
 The text says that the edict commanded by the king was carried out.
-Actually, there were two edicts.
+Actually, there were two edicts, as we've seen in Esther 1-8.